MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/master-planning/new-master-planning-engine.md

 The action required from you is to evaluate your customizations if you have them to be migrated to the existing extensibility point, or to prepare for the migration, for example, contacting your partner and preparing for the migration.

+In the page [Planning Optimization fit analysis](https://learn.microsoft.com/en-us/dynamics365/supply-chain/master-planning/planning-optimization/planning-optimization-fit-analysis) you can see the targeted waves for the coming functionality.

+Customers that previously had an exception will be kept until their needed features are supported.

 ### Your environment does not support Plannning Optimization

 You must be running Supply Chain Management on an LCS enabled high-availability environment, tier 2 or higher (not a OneBox environment), with Dynamics 365 Supply Chain Management version 10.0.7 or later.
 If you try to install the add-in on a OneBox environment, the installation will not complete and you will need to cancel the installation.

-If this is the case, you will be prompted on the screen _You can only run deprecated master plannign in this environment.
+If your environment does not support Planning Optimization, you will be prompted on the screen _You can only run deprecated master plannign in this environment.
 If you would like to get and enviornment that supports non-deprecated planning (Planning Optimization) please follow the instructions:_ _[Get started with Planning Optimization](https://learn.microsoft.com/en-us/dynamics365/supply-chain/master-planning/planning-optimization/get-started)_

-For partners or ISVs it is possible to obtain non-production environments with Biz Apps products and sales plays demo data to learn, test, and deliver end to end customer demos with their own solutions also supporting Planning Optimization for a reduced parice.
+These instructions are indicative, specially for partners and ISVs to bring awareness of Planning Optimization.
+For partners or ISVs it is possible to obtain non-production environments with Biz Apps products and sales plays demo data to learn, test, and deliver end to end customer demos with their own solutions also supporting Planning Optimization for a reduced price.
 These offers are only to be used on partner tenants, never on a customer’s tenant.
 You must request a license to do so on [the Partner sandbox request page](https://experience.dynamics.com/requestlicense/).

 ## Exception process for releases up to 10.0.31